 Because of this distrust of standing armies the new republic wrote into its Constitution the Second Amendment, ensuring that citizens, and not a permanent state military, would bear arms to protect the land.
 However, the United States today has the largest standing armed forces ever assembled.
 The militias are now called the standing National Guard.

 Thus, the rationale for the Second Amendment is completely lost in history.
 It has as much relevance and moral force today as Section 2 of Article 1 that permitted slavery.
 The Second Amendment means nothing unless we disband the National Guard and America’s armed forces.

 It is a dangerous absurdity to think it can justify the sale and possession of handguns (and even more lethal firearms).
-The Framers would surely be horrified by the events in Connecticut and would wonder what had become of their republic.
+The Framers would surely be horrified by the events last weekend in Dayton and El Paso and would wonder what had become of their republic.
 The Second Amendment must be repealed.